.

 The species is very rare in collections and the male

-remains apparently unknown (the species occurs only
+remains unknown (the species occurs at high altitudes

 DISTRIBUTION: